Union Gap, Washington

 Union Gap is a city in Yakima County, Washington, United States.
-As of the 2020 census, the city population was 6,568.
+The population was 6,568 at the 2020 census.
 Union Gap has become the retail hub for the entire Yakima Valley as a result of Valley Mall and other thriving businesses being located here.
-Part of the city is part of the Yakama Nation.
+Part of the city is within the Yakama Nation.

 Name

-The town is so named due to the small Yakima River water gap with which it shares its name, in the east–west ranging hill-line at 46.529N, 120.472W.
-Through this gap proceeds US 97 & I-82, Thorp road, the Yakima river, and Ahtanum creek.
+The town is named for a water gap formed by the Yakima River between the Rattlesnake Hills and Ahtanum Ridge.
+The gap is traversed by U.S. Route 97, Interstate 82, and Thorp Road, and the BNSF Railway.

 History

 The city of Union Gap was originally named Yakima City and was officially incorporated on November 23, 1883.
 When bypassed by the Northern Pacific Railroad in December 1884, over 100 buildings were moved with rollers and horse teams to the nearby site of the depot.
 The new city was dubbed North Yakima.
-In 1918 North Yakima was changed to simply Yakima, and the original town to the south was named Union Gap.
+In 1918, North Yakima was renamed to simply Yakima, and the original town to the south was named Union Gap to avoid confusion between the two towns.